How to Manage, Engage and Motivate a Hybrid Workforce Long-Term

 Almost a year-and-a-half into the pandemic, we’ve heard and seen it all.
 All of us were forced to work from home at an instant notice, some of us went back to office occasionally after the first wave subsided and, by now, we know one thing for sure — the future of work is going to be different.
 Even amid reports of CEOs giving ultimatum to employees to return to work or face pay cuts, there is consensus among most leaders about adopting a hybrid work model in post-pandemic world.

-As we transition to the hybrid model of working, there are more questions than answers in the minds of GCC leaders.
+As we transition to the hybrid model of working, there are more questions than answers in the minds of Global Capability Center (GCC) leaders.
 We, at ANSR, reached out to some of India’s top GCC leaders to understand how they are overcoming the challenges of the next normal and just as you’d expect, we’ve heard some fantastic ideas from them:

 Redefining People Practices